erivan/fullstack-challenge/README.md

 There's a bug in our current implementation: the upvote is not been saved.

-**Excepted:**
-Save upvotes using our current implementation(there's no need to add new features such as user account or per use votes)
+**Importante note:** Save upvotes using our current implementation (there's no need to add new features such as user account or per use votes)

 #### New feature:

-When clicking on a comic We want to view the comic details: title, issue number, variant description, ISBN, characters, images and creators.
+When clicking on a comic we want to view the comic details: title, issue number, variant description, ISBN, characters, images and creators.
 It should open an overlay over the current content.

 ### Evaluation Criteria
  - Maintainable code